 At the top of your spending plan, list the expenses you absolutely must pay.
 For example, you need a place to live, so you have to pay your mortgage or rent each month.
 Utilities such as gas, electricity, phone service and insurance are other non-negotiable expenses.
 Food is in there, too, along with transportation.
 Include any personal or student loans in this category as well.

 Nonessential expenses are items you want but don’t need.
 Premium cable service is one example.
 Restaurant meals and pricey vacations are others.
 If you need more cash to pay for essentials, areas like these are good places to look.
 Paring down nonessential expenses can make a big difference in your cash flow.

 You Can Live Without…

 Take a hard look at where your money goes each month.
 Do you really need 200 cable channels?
-Or a latte and a lunch out each day?
+Or a latte and lunch out each day?
 While the upgraded services may be nice, cutting back on some of them can free up money to pay down credit cards or add to your savings.
-By curbing your spending on extras, you'll have more money for future goals, such as a new car, a first home and your retirement.
+By curbing your spending on extras, you’ll have more money for future goals, such as a new car, first home and your retirement.